Trapnall Hall

 Trapnall Hall is a historic house at 423 East Capitol Avenue in downtown Little Rock, Arkansas.
 Built in 1843 for lawyer Frederic Trapnall; one of Arkansas's finest examples of pre-Civil War Greek Revival architecture.
 It is a single-story brick building, with a hip roof and a projecting temple portico supported by square columns.
-The building is now owned by the state, which uses it as an venue for public and private events.
+The building is now owned by the state, which uses it as a venue for public and private events.

 The building was listed on the National Register of Historic Places in 1973.